vikram-kher/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 ---

-I am a 1st year PhD student in the [Yale Theory Group](https://www.cs.yale.edu/theory/) advised by [Manolis Zampetakis](https://mzampet.com/).
-My research focuses on algorithm design and its interface with problems in economics and social choice.
-My overarching research goals are to: (1) develop theoretical models of economic and social exchanges that more closely mimic real-life human interactions, (2) create algorithms with robust theoretical guarantees for equitable outcomes.
+I am a 2nd year PhD student in the [Yale Theory Group](https://www.cs.yale.edu/theory/) advised by [Manolis Zampetakis](https://mzampet.com/).
+My research focuses on the intersection of algorithmic game theory and learning theory.
+As a researcher, I am deeply motivated to address the challenges of designing transparent, fair, and assumption-lean algorithmic systems.
+In particular, my overarching research goals are:
+- 1) Develop theoretical models of economic and social exchanges that are realistic, easily interpretable, and require minimal assumptions,
+- 2) Design algorithms with robust guarantees for equitable outcomes,
+- 3) Prioritize algorithms that offer efficiently checkable certificates to validate their results.

 During my undergrad at USC, I was fortunate to work with Prof. [David Kempe](https://david-kempe.com/) on algorithms for fair committee elections and with Prof. [Assad Oberai](https://sites.usc.edu/oberai/) on using machine learning to predict COVID-19 disease severity.
 In 2022, I participated in the [DIMACS REU](https://reu.dimacs.rutgers.edu/), where I worked with Dr. [Ariel Schvartzman](https://sites.google.com/view/arielsch/home) on topics in auction theory.
 {style="text-align: justify;"}